Hadronic structure on the light-front IV: Heavy and light Baryons: Introduction

 The connection between (i) and (ii) is provided by nonlocal gauge field correlators, such as e.g. correlations of Wilson lines defining static quark potentials.
 Using lattice or semiclassical models of the vacuum fields, one can evaluate them.
 The connection between (ii) and (iii) is less developed, as neither spectroscopists nor people studying partonic observables were inclined to study them.
 (The former community is now living through a deluge of new hadrons discovered lately, and is rather busy.)
 So, let us emphasize some of the reasons for its development.

-Standard spectroscopy (in the CM frame) uses rather different tools for states made of heavy and light quarks.
-There are two very different reasons for that.
-The first set are {\em kinematical} issues: while heavy quarkonia can be treated nonrelativistically, using the Schroedinger equation and perturbative effective theories like pHQCD, the latter are studied with relativistic tools such as Bethe-Salpeter equation and the like.
+Standard spectroscopy (in the center of mass or CM frame) uses rather different tools for states made of heavy and light quarks.
+The differences stem from both kinematical and dynamical reasons.

+Kinematically, the heavy quarkonia can be treated nonrelativistically, using the Schroedinger equation and perturbative effective theories like pHQCD, while the light quarks are studied with relativistic tools such as the Bethe-Salpeter equation and the like.
 (In fact, even the standard approaches to heavy quarkonia are not so accurate, as one might get from textbooks.
 Say, for charm quark, the typical velocity is not really small, $v\sim \frac 12$ or so.)

-More important are the {\em dynamical} differences between heavy and light quark interactions.
+Dynamically, there are important differences between heavy and light quark interactions.
 Indeed, light quark physics is tightly bound to the issue of chiral symmetry breaking, and its root causes -- strong short-range effects described by NJL operators or instanton-based t'Hooft Lagrangian.
 Most of that was well understood in the 1990's and need not be repeated here.

 However, as we have shown in \cite{Shuryak:2021fsu}, a dilute instanton ensemble is only one part of the vacuum fluctuations related with gauge topology at low resolution, and when one studies gauge field observables one finds larger effects at moderatly higher resolution.
 Even for heavy quarkonia, we argued that a ``dense vacuum" with instanton-antiinstanton pairs (incomplete tunneling through a topologicl barrier) contributes to Wilson line correlators, with and without magnetic fields, and generates a good fraction of the central and spin-dependent forces.
 This raises a question of how one can include those effects for light quarks.